Smokeshow Pauline Tantot Goes Totally Pantless In Hot New Photo: ‘Lil Mama’

 Pauline Tantot took to her wildly popular Instagram page yesterday to share a sexy pantless photo for fans.
 As her social media fans know, the blond bombshell regularly shares photos of herself in barely-there clothing.
 For the images, she typically models in lingerie as well as bikinis from Khassani Swimwear, which she owns with her twin sister, Mathilde Tantot.
 In the most recent update added to her feed, Tantot ditched the bikini and the pants altogether.

-The photo was picture-perfect with Tantot striking a pose in a gorgeous bathroom that had a big black and white marble wall.
+The photo was picture-perfect with Tantot striking a pose in a gorgeous bathroom that had a big black-and-white marble wall.
 She looked spectacular while clad in a black, red, and white plaid shirt that was strapless, showing off her tanned arms.
 The sexy top hit just at the social media star’s derriere, showcasing her entire booty as well as her flawless thighs.

-The post has only been live on her page for a little over 24 hours but it’s already drawing a ton of attention from her fans, earning over 255,000 likes in addition to 1,200-plus comments as social media users continue to chime in.
+The post has only been live on her page for a little over 24 hours, but it’s already drawing a ton of attention from fans, earning over 255,000 likes in addition to 1,200-plus comments.
 Of course, a number of fans were quick to comment on the photo to let her know that her body looks banging while countless others simply dropped a line to let her know that they are big fans.
 A few more were left speechless and decided to chimed in with heart and flame emoji.

 “Plz like my comment I love you,” one fan raved, adding a few pink heart emoji to the end of their comment.